Avaiga/taipy-doc/docs/knowledge_base/tutorials/scenario_management_overview/index.md

 # Taipy Studio

 You have two options for configuring Taipy: either through Python code or by using Taipy Studio.
-TTaipy Studio is a Visual Studio Code extension that offers a graphical editor for defining pipelines.
+Taipy Studio is a Visual Studio Code extension that offers a graphical editor for defining your dataflows/pipelines.
 The configuration can be done easily and quickly with drag and drop.

 Now, without any more delay, let's get started with the coding!